ibm-cloud-docs/CDN/running-status.md

 </HEAD><BODY>
 <H1>Access Denied</H1>

-You don't have permission to access "http://xxxx;" on this server.<P>
+You do not have permission to access "http://xxxx;" on this server.<P>
 Reference&#32;&#35;18&#46;9df02817&#46;1600156471&#46;bf3f7f1
 </BODY>
 </HTML>